4 Tips for a Flawless edTech Product Development Timeline

 3. Use the Budget as a Guide

-Once your team has a strong understanding of how the budget affects features and other priorities, it’s easier to make strategic decisions about your learning tool.
+Once your team has a strong understanding of how the budget affects features and other priorities, it’s easier to make strategic decisions about designing your learning tool.

 Typically, a larger product budget means you’ll have more time to iterate and design.
 A smaller budget means your entire team will need to move quickly.
 Does your timeline accurately reflect the budget?